UTDallasEPICS/Sci-Tech-Discovery-Center-Interactive-Signage/README.md

-|-Allows users to choose a language (English, Spanish, Telugu) via 3 physical buttons in a timeout period.
+Allows users to choose a language (English, Spanish, Telugu) via 3 physical buttons in a timeout period.